ginnox1/CanalNetworkDocs_online/Updates/Update_Jun23/Updates_Jun23.md

 1. One click installation

-   Installation is now easy, deploying all needed resources to your machine in one process.
+   Installation is now easy, deplo textying all needed resources to your machine in one process.
 Linking to your current version of AutoCAD remains the same, though.

 2. Automatic Update